Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-helper-functions.md

 * title: Number Converter

 ##### !question
 The Ada Web Design company often has clients send them color changes for websites.
 Sometimes the clients send these colors in RGB format, but websites use hexadecimal color codes to represent colors.
 The RGB format describes a color by setting red, green and blue values in the range of 0-255.
-Hex color codes also include red, green and blue values, but the values are converted to base-16, aka hexadecimal.
+Hex color codes also include red, green and blue values, but the individual values are converted to base 16, aka hexadecimal, before being combined into a single string.

 Write a function that converts an RGB color to to a hex color string.
 This function should use the helper function `number_to_hex_string`, which takes a number and returns the hexadecimal representation of that number in a two digit string format.